Cape May, NJ

 Poverty & Diversity

-7.48% of the population for whom poverty status is determined in Cape May, NJ (196 out of 2.62k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+7.48% of the population for whom poverty status is determined in Cape May, NJ (196 out of 2.62k people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Males 18 - 24, followed by Males 25 - 34 and then Females 65 - 74.

 The most common racial or ethnic group living below the poverty line in Cape May, NJ is White, followed by Black and Hispanic.